Brendan Boyle: Personal life

 Boyle and his wife Jennifer, a teacher, have one daughter.
 As of 2015, they reside in Philadelphia's Somerton neighborhood.

-Boyle is a Roman Catholic.
-He is known for his dedication to social justice, and was honored by the left-wing Catholic Network Lobby for Catholic Social Justice in April 2023 for his voting record.
-Boyle's religion comes from his working-class Irish-American family; he was described as an Irish-Catholic Democrat who "married his economic populism with the defense and foreign policy preferences of an old-school Democrat".
+Boyle is a Catholic.
+He is known for his dedication to social justice, and was honored by the Network Lobby for Catholic Social Justice in April 2023 for his voting record.
+Boyle's religion comes from his working-class Irish-American family; he was described as an Irish Catholic Democrat who "married his economic populism with the defense and foreign policy preferences of an old-school Democrat".

-Boyle's brother Kevin also served as a representative of Pennsylvania's 172nd House district having been elected in 2010 by defeating former Speaker of the House John M. Perzel.
+Boyle's brother Kevin served as a representative of Pennsylvania's 172nd House district having been elected in 2010.
 Kevin lost his seat following a primary defeat in 2024.
 The Boyles were the first brothers to serve simultaneously in the Pennsylvania House.